PCSS-Quantum/QLauncher/README.md

 to install all requirements necessary to run qiskit algorithms.

-## Supported backends
+## Supported problems, algorithms and backends

-Quantum Launcher was made to simplify using of multiple different backends, therefore adding new backends is relatively easy.
+Quantum Launcher was made to simplify using of multiple different problems, algorithms and backends, therefore adding new things is relatively easy.

+Supported problems:

+- MaxCut
+- Exact Cover
+- Job Shop Shedueling
+- Air Traffic Management
+- Traveling Salesman Problem
+- Graph Coloring

 For now supported backends are: